explainers-by-googlers/cpu-performance/README.md

 the **performance tier** in which a user device belongs.
 Higher values correspond to higher performance tiers.

-There will be at least four distinct performance tiers, numbered 1-4, and the special value 0 will correspond to an unknown performance tier (returned in case the API's implementation is unable to classify the user device).
+There will be four distinct performance tiers, numbered 1-4, and the special value 0 will correspond to an unknown performance tier (returned in case the API's implementation is unable to classify the user device).
 Applications using the API should handle additional tiers which are likely to be added in future as devices improve over time.
 Implementations should not redefine tiers; that is, tier 4 devices should not be reclassified as tier 3 to accommodate newer, higher-powered devices as technology improves.
-Instead implementations should add a tier 5 for those newer devices when the need arises, and then a tier 6 and so on.
+Instead, a new tier 5 will be added for those newer devices when the need arises, and then a tier 6 and so on.

 For example, a video conferencing application could interpret the four performance tiers as follows.
 Bear in mind that this interpretation is